jpotapova/sample-site/README.md

 * dev - development environment branch, any changes should be performed on this branch first

-* preprod - staging environment branch, where all final assets are generated and testing is pre-production testing performed
+* preprod - staging environment branch, where all final assets are generated and pre-production testing is performed

 * gh-public - live environment branch